craftingcity/The-Known-World/README.md

 3. This place changes.
 Someone always does something that makes it change.
 4. The [[The Planes of Existence|Planes]] are leaking in.
 This means we get to make more, but it also means that people want to stop it.
 5. People in this place simply become here.
 Sometimes they are born, sometimes they are carved.
 Everyone's story is different.
-6. We start with peace; war ha
+6. We start with peace; war happens anyways.